 Exercise releases endorphins which acts as natural pain killer and mood lifter.
-Exercising daily during menstruation, even walking, will relieve menstrual cramps.
+Exercising daily during menstruation, even walking, will relieve the cramps.

-Yoga is a gentle exercise that releases endorphins and prevents menstrual cramps.
+Yoga is a gentle exercise that releases endorphins and prevents the cramps.
 It also increases blood flow to reproductive organs, relieves stress, and gives relaxations.
-Restorative yoga poses are good to ease menstrual cramps
+Restorative yoga poses are good to ease the cramps.